alkgeopa/extendt2-docs/src/content/docs/extendt2/administrator.md

 Click <kbd class="kbd bg-[#362f78] text-white">Save</kbd> to add the new leaner.

-Now, your newly added learner should appear in the the **Registerd Learners** page.
+Now, your newly added learner should appear in the the **Registered Learners** page.
 For each learner that is created an appropriate learner account is created.
 See more at the [Learner](/docs/extendt2/learner) page.
 ![First learner entry](@images/extendt2/ext_admin_lea_first.png)